Blog

 What is House Hacking?

-House hacking is a strategy that allows homeowners to reduce their living expenses by renting out a portion of their property.
-In Connecticut, multi-family homes—typically duplexes, triplexes, or fourplexes—offer an excellent opportunity for this.
-By living in one unit and renting out the others, you can significantly lower your mortgage payment and even generate extra income.
+House hacking is a strategy where homeowners rent out parts of their property to cover mortgage costs.
+In Connecticut, this often involves purchasing multi-family homes, such as duplexes or triplexes.
+By living in one unit and renting out the others, you can significantly lower your living expenses while building equity.

 Conclusion: Start Your House Hacking Journey